June 15th – July 19th

 As a well established yet ever evolving 30 year old site, Aprovecho’s campus is an excellent working classroom for the development of hands-on skills.
 Various hands on projects from past courses have included constructing a solar shower, installing a greywater system, pond development, and ferro-cement tank construction.
 Additionally, students will have the opportunity to become proficient in mixing and applying natural plasters and finishes, harvesting trees with hand tools, building bicycle powered machines, understanding and experiencing aquaculture and aquaponics systems, and much more.
 Over a dozen teachers bring their experience to the table to help students best design and integrate the dynamic components of a sustainable lifestyle.

 Life At Aprovecho

-During the six week course you will be either in a shared dorm-room in our Strawbale or camping on our 40-acre land trust.
+During this five week course you will either share a room in our Strawbale dormitory or camp on our 40-acre land trust.
 There are classes from 9 am-4:30 pm with a break for lunch.
 All meals emphasize local and organic foods.
 Most weekends are free to explore the grander Pacific Northwest.

 Cost: Tuition is on a sliding scale from $2,200-$3,000.
 The sliding scale is offered for attendees to pay within their means.
 Pay what you want within that scale.